 Payday Alternative Loan

 There are federal credit unions that offer an option called an alternative payday loan.
-These loans are designed to be an alternative to the “traditional” payday loan.
+These personal loans are designed to be an alternative to the “traditional” payday loan.
 With an alternative payday loan, you can get a loan for $2,000 under a loan term that can range anywhere from a month to a full year.
 Interest on the loan maxes out at 28%—a far better rate than the interest on a payday loan amount, which can be as high as 700% or more for every $100 borrowed.

 To qualify for an alternative payday loan, you must be a member of a credit union.
-Research the credit union in your area and see if you have any affiliations that qualify you for membership in one near you or online.
+Research the credit unions in your area and see if you have any affiliations that qualify you for membership in one near you or online.

 Peer-to-Peer (P2P) Personal Loans